RoiPapo/DashboardSandbox/README.md

 2) open CMD and go to DashboardSandbox\frontEnd
 3) run
 > -npm install
-4) wait until it installs all the node_Modules dependencies
+4) wait until it installs all the Angular node_Modules dependencies
 5) go to the projects main folder DashboardSandbox\
 6) run
 >npm start